 - Making the Switch from Public School to Homeschool

 *This should by no means be interpreted as legal advice.
 It is your responsibility to interpret and understand the laws that you will be homeschooling under.

 Texas Homeschooling Laws

-- The curriculum used should be visual in nature (such as textbooks, workbooks, online programs, etc.).
+- The curriculum to be visual in nature (such as textbooks, workbooks, online programs, etc.).

 Of course, even though these are the only requirements to homeschool your child in Texas, that does not mean that you should use them to determine the scope of your homeschool curriculum.
 Instead, they should be seen as the minimum you would need to do to stay compliant with state law.
 Your homeschool approach, though, should be to provide the best, most customized education possible to your child that will prepare them for higher education and/or their career ahead.

 More information relating to the home education rules for Texas can be found at A2ZHomeschooling.com.